 The total package also includes:

 - 25 days annual leave with option to buy up to 13 additional days through flexible benefits

 - Private medical insurance and income protection insurance

 About the Bank of England

 As a place of work, the Bank feels different from most other organisations.
 The atmosphere is relaxed but professional, research-driven and also very much connected to real events in the economy.
 While organisations in the private sector are focused primarily on profits, the ultimate objectives for the Bank are always the quality of thinking and the rigour of analysis.
 This makes for an unusually satisfying place to develop your career.
+Whichever area of the Bank you join, you will almost certainly be working on high-profile and high-impact projects.
 The issues they deal with on a daily basis are often in the news headlines, and have implications for everyone in the country.
 For many of their people, this sense of contributing to the public good is one of the most rewarding aspects of working there.

 The environment is extraordinary too: a historic building located in the heart of the City, which combines rich tradition with up-to-date technology and facilities.
 Just as importantly, they have a strong culture of support that exists within each of their teams and across the organisation as a whole.

-With any queries please email Cat Fawcett on firstname.lastname@example.org
+If you have any questions, please email Jo Ogilvie on Jo.Ogilvie@bankofengland.co.uk